PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 ### Try to get data, not a program

-My approach on this project was way too holistic.
+My approach during this project was way too holistic.

 You know how scientists have a reputation for writing some very bad code that's impossible to reproduce, because they only need to get their dataset once for their article?
 I'm realizing software engineers have the opposite bias.